 Interns are expected to abide by the Al Qasimi Foundation’s employment policies and act in a professional manner at all times.
 As part of their experience, interns will produce at least one policy brief or creative work (depending on the nature of the internship) that will be published on the Al Qasimi Foundation website.
-Furnished accommodation and a small stipend to cover the cost of living are provided during the internship.
+Furnished accommodation, local transportation, and a small stipend to cover the cost of living are provided during the internship.
 Plane tickets and other costs are the responsibility of the intern.

 - Provide opportunities for distinguished students to gain professional experience and make meaningful contributions to projects that benefit the Ras Al Khaimah community